bulutyazgan/RoomConnect/README.md

 # RoomConnect
-A Pygame networking library that simplifies multiplayer game development by converting complex ngrok URLs into simple room numbers.
+A Pygame networking library that simplifies multiplayer game development by converting complex ngrok URLs into simple room numbers, while also providing networking methods to easily integrate multiplayer functionalities into basic projects.
+No port forwarding required!

 ## How It Works
 RoomConnect is not a project that stands on its own, it is only an interpretation to using the dynamic URL's of ngrok's free tier: